phillord/protege-nrepl/README.md

 currently, the release version of Protege and Tawny use different versions of the OWL API, so a specialized build of Protege is needed.

+## Build

+Both maven and leiningen are required to build the plugin.
+To build,

+    cd nrepl-plugin
+    mvn install

+A small `build.sh` script is included which copies the jar file into protege.

 ## Usage

 Install the plugin as a normal Protege plugin.
 This adds a single menu item